abarax/abarax.github.com/content/grrcon2012.md

 DFIR I hear you say?
 What on earth is it I hear you say?

 DFIR stands for 'Digital Forensics and Incident Response'.
-It is a subset of the IT Security discipline and deals mostly with the analysis of attacks by malware or hackers after the fact.
-It uses a number of different techniques, including pcap analysis, file system log analysis and any change or impact on the target operating system and network.
+It is a subset of the IT Security discipline that deals mostly with the analysis of attacks by malware or hackers after the fact.
+It uses a number of different techniques and tools including pcap analysis, file system log analysis and any change or impact on the target operating system and network.
+Although there are too many tools to name in DFIR trade, the ones I will be exploring mostly in this pose are Wireshark, Volatility, Strings and Foremost.

+So how did we get here?

 Due to my recent interest in all things security I was testing a very popular memory analysis framework called 'Volatility'.
 Volatility is an open source memory analysis tool written in Python and you can check it out [here](http://code.google.com/p/volatility).
 While checking out the project I discovered some sample memory images for testing the tool.
 One in particular caught my eye, the [GrrCon forensic challenge ISO](http://t.co/m0JCvrnV).